Abhijetmax/Abhijetmax/README.md

  About me:
 - 🔭 I’m working on my portfolio to dive into IT.
 - 🌱 I’m currently learning Javascript.
-- 👯 I’m looking to collaborate on new beginner-friendly projects.
+- 👯 I’m looking to collaborate on new beginner-friendly projects. o.O
 - 🤔 I’m looking for help with new project idea generation.
 - 💬 Ask me about Anything related to coding.
 - 📫 How to reach me: You know my full name.
 So ping me on LinkedIn, perhaps.